MachinisteWeb/node-atlas/README.en.md

 #### setSessions ####

-To configure client-server Sessions of NodeAtlas, you can use the common controller for all the website in order to load it once and use modules anywhere in all controllers, this is an example with [Redis](http://redis.io/) sessions.
+To configure client-server Sessions of NodeAtlas, you can use the common controller to set sessions before the server start. this is an example with [Redis](http://redis.io/) sessions.

 This is all files for example: